OxFloodNet/gateway-device/node-red/README.md

 #Node Red Code

-Import flood-sensor.js into Node Red and it will create the necessary flows.
+To create all the flows at once, import *flood-sensor.js* into Node Red and it will create the necessary flows.
+Individual flows' code can be found in the separate modules.
+These allow individual updating of nodes without a full import by using copy & paste.

-It was tested on Node Red 0.6.0 (Node.js version v0.8.22)
+Code was tested on Node Red 0.6.0 (Node.js version v0.8.22)

+## Flows
 The main flow consists of:
 Serial Port -> LLAP Parse (collate bytes into a valid LLAP message) -> New LLAP Parse (understand message content) -> CSV file

+## Message formats
 To allow maximum payload size we use custom message formats in LLAP.
 Example:

 R5U137-----